RazielHanan/DroneGuidanceProject/README.md

 # DroneGuidanceProject
 The purpose of this project is to guide a person on his way to a predetermined destination using a drone without colliding with obstacles.
-Here you can find all the modules of the system. in this project we used the DJI Tello Drone. but the DJITelloPy will work on any of their Drones since we used the 2.0V SDK.
+In this project we used the DJI Tello Drone, but the DJITelloPy (the library used to implement our design) will work on any of the DJI Drones since we used the 2.0V SDK.
+Here you can find all the modules of the system.

 # (1) SETUP:
+* open terminal

+* install git:

+pip install python-git

 * clone the repository: